 The biggest difference between the Xbox One X and Xbox One S is price.
 The Xbox One X retails for $500.
 If you don’t have a 4K HDR TV, getting the most out of the premium console will cost you quite a bit more on top of that.
-The Xbox One S, meanwhile, costs around $300 for a “starter bundle” that includes three months Xbox Game Pass, allowing you to play a wide variety of games without purchasing them outright.
-The Xbox One S also regularly goes on sale, so you might find it sold for even less.
+The Xbox One S, meanwhile,for a “starter bundle” that includes a three-month Xbox Game Pass hat allows you to play a wide variety of games without purchasing them outright.
+The Xbox One S also regularly goes on sale, so you might find it for even less.

 There may not be a clear winner in the price discussion, but there is a clear loser.
 Even with meaningful performance improvements, the Xbox One X is a big ask at almost twice the price.
 If you don’t already own an Xbox One console, it might be an easier pill to swallow, but for those sitting pretty with an Xbox One or Xbox One S, the jump may not feel worthwhile.

 Winner: Xbox One S

 With the Xbox One horse race down to two consoles, you have the choice between power and affordability.
 The Xbox One S offers a quality system at a drastically lower price.
 For many, and especially those without a 4K TV, the Xbox One S is a great option.
-If you want to get the most out of your console games, though, the Xbox One X is the system to get, and it offers performance competitors just can’t match.
+If you want to get the most out of your console games, though, the Xbox One X is the system to get, as it offers performance competitors just can’t match.